MicrosoftDocs/connected-spaces/articles/certificate-expiration.md

     ![XXX.](media/setup-certificates-8.JPG "XXX")

-2. On the **Overview** tab, look up the ID that you copied from the Key vault.
+2. On the **Overview** tab, look up the ID that you copied from the Key Vault.

     ![XXX.](media/setup-certificates-9.JPG "XXX")